 \end{rmk}

-In the following, we consider the main types of symbolic numeric descriptors.
-Once defined the support $S(i)$, the density function $\psi$ and the distribution function $\Psi$, we propose how to consider them as particular modal-numeric descriptor. \begin{description} \item[Classic single valued data] $S(i)=y_i$ such that $y_i\in \Re$, and $\pi_i=1$
+In the following, we consider the main types of symbolic numeric variables.
+After defining the support $S(i)$, the density function $\psi$ and the distribution function $\Psi$, we propose how to consider them as particular modal-numeric descriptor. \begin{description} \item[Classic single valued data] $S(i)=y_i$ such that $y_i\in \Re$, and $\pi_i=1$

-An individual $i\in E$ is described by a single value $y_i$.
-It is possible to consider it as a modal-numeric variable with associated a density function that follows as Dirac delta function shifted in $y_i$:
+In this case, the individual $i\in E$ is described by a single value $y_i$. $y(i)=y_i$ is considered like a modal-numeric datum associated with a density function that follows as Dirac delta function shifted in $y_i$:

-subject to the constraint that $\int_{-\infty}^{+\infty}{\delta(y-y_i)dx}=1$.
+subject to the constraint that $\int_{-\infty}^{+\infty}{\delta(z-y_i)dz}=1$.

 The corresponding distribution function is: